Human Resource Information Systems = HRM + IT

 Company-related documents such as employee handbooks, emergency evacuation procedures, and safety guidelines.

-Benefits administration including enrollment, status changes, and personal information updating.
+Benefits administration including enrolment, status changes, and personal information updating.

 Complete integration with payroll and other company financial software and accounting systems.